gitjs/redux-form-with-ajv/README.md

 # redux-form-with-ajv

-This package transforms the generated [ajv](https://github.com/epoberezkin/ajv) errors to the redux form error style, so you use json-schemas easily.
+This package transforms the generated [ajv](https://github.com/epoberezkin/ajv) errors to the redux-form error style, so you use json-schema easily.
 It also supports custom errors messages done by the [ajv-errors](https://github.com/epoberezkin/ajv-errors) package.

 ## Installation
 ```npm install --save redux-form-with-ajv```